Westwood, New Jersey: Politics

 In the 2013 gubernatorial election, Republican Chris Christie received 64.3% of the vote (2,134 cast), ahead of Democrat Barbara Buono with 34.7% (1,150 votes), and other candidates with 1.0% (34 votes), among the 3,404 ballots cast by the borough's 6,830 registered voters (86 ballots were spoiled), for a turnout of 49.8%.
-In the 2009 gubernatorial election, Republican Chris Christie received 4,288 votes (62.9% vs. 45.8% countywide), ahead of Democrat Jon Corzine with 2,104 votes (30.8% vs. 48.0%), Independent Chris Daggett with 352 votes (5.2% vs. 4.7%) and other candidates with 26 votes (0.4% vs. 0.5%), among the 6,822 ballots cast by the borough's 12,051 registered voters, yielding a 56.6% turnout (vs. 50.0% in the county).

 Emergency services

 Westwood has a police department founded in September 1894, months after the borough was established, with the appointment by Mayor Bogert of two marshals; The first permanent officer was hired in 1921.
 The department is located in the municipal building.

 Westwood has its own volunteer fire department.
 It was established in 1894.
-The station is home to Engine 12, Engine 1,Truck 1,Rescue 1, Utility 1, and Marine 1.
+The station is home to Engine 12, Engine 1, Truck 1, Rescue 1, Utility 1, and Marine 1.
 The department responds to over 300 calls a year.
 It is located at 93 Center Ave.
-There is a Chief, Deputy Chief, 2 captains and 4 Lieutenants, approx. 60 regular firefighters, 10 Probationary Firemen, and 10 Cadets led by a Cadet Captain.
+There is a chief, deputy chief, 2 captains and 4 lieutenants, approx. 60 regular firefighters, 10 probationary firemen, and 10 cadets led by a cadet captain.

 Westwood also has a separate volunteer ambulance corps that was formed in 1935, located at borough hall.